 We really enjoyed our stay here.
 Rory and Jola were very friendly and made us feel welcomed.
 The breakfasts were delicious.
 We'd love to stay here again the next time we visit Cheddar.

-Room was clean and spacious and overlooked the pool, location couldn't be any better to visit the gorge.
+Bed and breakfast, Room was clean and spacious and overlooked the pool, location couldn't be any better to visit the gorge.
 Had a dip in the pool and staff were really friendly.

 Very clean, immaculately decorated, beds comfy, was about 25/30 min walk into Cheddar for pubs/shops which was doable and felt like a ‘safe’ walk home late at night.